panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

   {"DACC" : 0.5},
   {"DACD" : 1.6}
 }
-                - a JSON object for setting a group of the 4 DACS
+                - a JSON object for setting a group of the 4 DACs

 {